hubotio/hubot/docs/README.md

     % bin/hubot --name myhubot
     myhubot>

-Your hubot will now respond as `myhobot`.
+Your hubot will now respond as `myhubot`.
 This is case-insensitive, and can be prefixed with `@` or suffixed with `:`.
 These are equivalent:

     MYHUBOT help